-A sharp upturn in freight traffic over all system segments and consequent demands on train-service personnel have caused Farmrail’s popular “Quartz Mountain Flyer” public excursions to be suspended for the 2012 season.
+A sharp upturn in freight traffic over all system segments and consequent demands on train-service personnel have caused the Farmrail’s popular “Quartz Mountain Flyer” public excursions were suspended in 2012 season.

 The Oklahoma Railway Museum offers train rides for kids of all ages (0 to 99+) every 1st and 3rd Saturday of each month, April to August, the first Saturday in September, and the third Saturday in October.
-Additional train rides include Day out with Thomas and Christmas Trains, that run on one Saturday in December.
+Theme train rides include a Day out with Thomas and Christmas Trains,that run on one Saturday in December.
 Museum is open every Thursday, Friday, & Saturday 9:00 to 5:00.
 Admission to the museum is free.
 Directions

 Oklahoma's newest and finest train proudly makes its home at the Orr Family Farm.
-Ride behind a third-sized replica of the United States' first transcontinental locomotive, the famous Jupiter.
-Train will comfortably hold 100 children and adults.
+Train ride is behind a one-third-size replica of the United States' first transcontinental locomotive, the famous Jupiter.
+Trains will comfortably hold 100 children and adults.
 The Farm train makes a 25-minute one-mile trip around the farm, traveling along the dam of Hidden Lake, circling the beautiful Wedding Garden, going by the Race Training Track and down by two ponds with their sparkling fountains before returning to the train station.
 The Farm train includes a beautifully handcrafted oak-lined caboose that is accessible to the physically challenged.
 The train is at its nostalgic best at night when lights make the coaches look like the old Pullman cars.